Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Experiments

 \subsection{Experimental Details}

-\textbf{Implementation.} We build sparse attention on top of the currently open-sourced autoregressive video generation models, Self Forcing~\cite{huang2025self} and LongLive~\cite{yang2025longlive}.
+\textbf{Implementation.} We build sparse attention on top of the currently open-sourced autoregressive video generation models, Self Forcing~\cite{huang2025self}, LongLive~\cite{yang2025longlive} and Infinite-Forcing~\cite{infinite-forcing}.
 Following them, we use a chunk size of three latent frames.
-For Finetunable methods (\ie, VMoBA~\cite{wu2025vmoba}, SLA~\cite{zhang2025sla} and Light Forcing), we perform extra post-training for 2,000 iterations based on their pre-trained weights.
-For latency evaluation, we adopt the SpargeAttention kernel~\cite{zhang2025spargeattn} for all methods (except Sparse VideoGen2~\cite{yang2025sparse} due to its variable block lengths, for which we use FlashInfer~\cite{ye2025flashinfer} as the inference backend), and report the measured latency on an RTX 5090 GPU.
-The hyperparameters $s_{target}$ and $s_{base}$ are set to 0.9 and 0.98, respectively.
+For Finetunable methods (\ie, VMoBA~\cite{wu2025vmoba}, SLA~\cite{zhang2025sla} and \textsc{Light Forcing}), we perform extra post-training for 2,000 iterations based on their pre-trained weights.
+For latency evaluation, we adopt the SpargeAttention kernel~\cite{zhang2025spargeattention} for all methods (except Sparse VideoGen2~\cite{yang2025sparse} due to its variable block lengths, for which we use FlashInfer~\cite{ye2025flashinfer} as the inference backend), and report the measured latency on an RTX 5090 GPU.

-\textbf{Evaluation.} We use VBench~\cite{huang2024vbench} to evaluate generation quality on 5-second videos across 16 dimensions.
+\textbf{Evaluation.} We use VBench~\cite{huang2024vbench} and VBench-Long~\cite{huang2025vbench++} to evaluate generation quality on 5/15-second videos across 16 dimensions.
 These dimensions include Subject Consistency, Background Consistency, Aesthetic Quality, Imaging Quality, Object Class, Multiple Objects, Color, Spatial Relationship, Scene, Temporal Style, Overall Consistency, Human Action, Temporal Flickering, Motion Smoothness, Dynamic Degree, and Appearance Style.
 We report a representative subset of these metrics in the main paper, and the complete results are reported in the appendix.
 Notably, we adopt the test prompts rewritten by Self Forcing~\cite{huang2025self}.
 For fair comparisons, we set the block size of all sparse attention methods to 64.
 We also adjust the resolution from $480\times 832$ to $512\times 768$, which avoids excessive padding overhead and potential non-equivalence introduced by certain methods (\eg, VMoBA~\cite{wu2025vmoba}).